Russell-Waterhouse/blog/content/post/when-is-done-done.md

 considered.
 For example, doing a lot of QA on a new feature that you're building to make sure that you've not introduced any regressions has a very low expected value, but it prevents customers from leaving your service because they think that it's unstable.

+When paired with the expected cost of a project, we get a very clean way to prioritize tasks.

 Now, let's apply this to the scenario that I've laid out above.